isabella232/katacoda-scenarios-8/basic-data-modeling/step5.md

 So what happens here:

-The partition key (pet_chip_id) tells us exactly in which node our data is stored.
+The partition key (pet_chip_id) tells us precisely in which node our data is stored.
 So we’d know where in the cluster we can find our data.
 Now, In that partition, since the data is ordered according to the time, we could very quickly scan to the given time interval (the clustering key) and return the records.

-When choosing a partition key we want to aim for:
+When choosing a partition key, we want to aim for:

 * High Cardinality, meaning that the range of values are mostly unique
 * Even Distribution of the data